-Hikers and people going on treks should carry insect and mosquito repellant.
+- Hikers and people going on treks should carry insect and mosquito repellent.

 The medical facilities in Albania are fair enough for emergency care and treatment, but travel experts recommend getting more comprehensive treatment in your native country.
 Conversely, you can look for medical evacuation to nearby countries with better facilities.

 Blood transfusions are not recommended, as single-use disposable needles may not be available.